elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 true
 ```

-By using the `alias/2` directive, we are simply changing the atom the alias expands to.
+By using the `alias/2` directive, we are changing the atom the alias expands to.

 Aliases expand to atoms because in the Erlang <abbr title="Virtual Machine">VM</abbr> (and consequently Elixir) modules are always represented by atoms.
 For example, that's the mechanism we use to call Erlang modules: